heksbeks/qjsonpath/README.md

 # QJsonPath

-A simple XPath implementation for JSON data in Qt.
+A simple class to set, get and remove attributes of JSON data in Qt.
+Simple XPath like notation to specify attributes.
-Functions supports all JSON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue
+Functions support all JSON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue

 ## Functions
 ```c++